y10k/ruby_build/README.md

-ruby-build
+ruby_build
 =========

 Ansible role to build ruby from scratch.
-As follows is the behavior of ruby-build role.
+As follows is the behavior of ruby_build role.

 1. On remote machine, install packages needed to build ruby.
    Root user is required.